raw-labs/compose-deployment/README.md

 This repository contains the scripts and configuration to run RAW using Docker Compose.

-## Pre-requisites
+## System Requirements

 - docker
 - docker-compose
+- openssl

 The installation has been tested on Linux (Ubuntu).

-## Setting up
+## Pre-requisites

 First download or clone this repository.

 Then [contact us](https://www.raw-labs.com/contact-us/) to obtain the following:
 - A license file
-- A version number of RAW
+- A version number
-- The credentials for the RAW Docker registry
+- The username and password for the RAW Docker Registry

-The license file should be copied to the following location: `conf/raw.license`, or `RAW_LICENSE` pointed to the file (see [below](#Settings) how to change settings).
+The license file must be stored in file `conf/raw.license`.
+Alternatively, define the environment variable `RAW_LICENSE` pointing to the file.

 Create a file named `settings.local.sh`, with the following: